blongworth/python-oceanography-lesson/_episodes/10-conda.md

 - "Use conda to install and manage your Python environments."
 ---

-## Python distributions for data science
+## Methods for installing packages

 The [setup instructions for Python for Ecologists](https://datacarpentry.org/python-ecology-lesson/setup.html) state that we need to install the package called `plotnine`.